dnp3/opendnp3-guide/docs/api/tls.md

 ### Transport Layer Security (TLS)

-TLS support as provided by added two additional channel types, TLSServer and TLSClient.
+TLS support provides two additional channel types: TLSServer and TLSClient.

-These overloaded methods on _DNP3Manager_ take an additional configuration parameter TLSConfig.
+These overloaded methods on `DNP3Manager` take an additional configuration structure called `TLSConfig`.

 The opendnp3 TLS implementation only allows mutually authenticated connections using client certificates.
 Each side must provide 3 items:

 * A certificate (either self-signed or root certificate) that will be used to authenticate the peer certificate.
 * A local certificate to send to the peer.